sojomo/cv/index.md

 ### Editorial Work

- - Editorial board for the Journal of EU Cornea since Feb 2019
  - Editorial board for Eurotimes magazine since Oct 2018
  - European (EBO) editor for the American Academy of Ophthalmology (AAO) Basic and Clinical Science Course Section 11: Lens and Cataract